-6.2 Reviewing configuration variables
+6.2 Reviewing and changing configuration macros

-The configuration variables that configure a server component (such as a Liberator or Transformer) are defined in the file global_config/environment.conf.
+The default settings of the configuration macros that configure a server component (such as a Liberator or Transformer) are defined in the file global\config/environment-defaults.conf.
+You should review the macro definitions in environment-defaults.conf and decide which, if any, of these definitions need to be changed for your deployment of the component.